redshadowz/GroupFinder/README.md

 [Enable Spam Filtering] - The Spam Filter will block repeating messages.
 [Enable Auto Blacklist] - Automatically blacklists players who 'spam' if they are below the level threshold.
 [Font] - Switch between fonts(also imports pfUI fonts).
 [Use Friendslist for /who] - Attempts to get Class/Level information through the friendslist.
-If you use this in conjunction with 'Auto /Who' and 'Show Formatted Chat'.
-All messages will show level/class(this is currently disabled on non-turtle servers until I test it).
+If you use this in conjunction with 'Auto /Who' and 'Show Formatted Chat', all messages will show level/class(this is currently disabled on non-turtle servers until I test it).
 <img width="799" height="603" alt="Image" src="https://github.com/user-attachments/assets/5a5f6b82-f743-48a4-8805-4f145fb52e3c" />